nickeubank/ds4humans/docs/_sources/30_questions/29_passive_external_adversarial_users_examples.md

 ### Reduce the Information Asymmetry

 With car insurance, the main strategy companies use is to try and reduce the information asymmetry that gives rise to adverse selection (i.e., learn as much as they can about whether a potential customer is a good driver).
 Car insurance companies collect as much information on clients as they can before setting a price, like customer accident and traffic ticket histories.
 Insurance companies also offer discounts to drivers willing to install a device on their car that monitors how they drive (e.g., do they speed, slam the brakes, etc.) if they show evidence someone is a good driver.
+One of my students even reported that when they applied for car insurance, the company even asked for the GPA!

 Insurance companies will even go as far as to secretly buy data [that car manufacturers are quietly (and in some cases, illegally) collecting](https://www.nytimes.com/2024/04/23/technology/general-motors-spying-driver-data-consent.html?unlocked_article_code=1.sE4.eFtk.dNaHXEZcJ5rc&smid=url-share) on individual's driving behavior.